gabrinka/FileSystem/README.md

 # FileSystem
-Implementation of a FileSystem written in Haskell with tipical unix commands implemented.
+Implementation of a FileSystem written in Haskell with typical unix commands implemented such as cd , pwd , etc..